-- 1 Turn on the TV and set its input to the HDMI input. - 2 Turn on the home theater receiver or surround sound decoder device and set its input to the HDMI input. - 3 Plug one end of an HDMI cable to the HDMI input port on the home theater receiver or surround sound decoder device and the other end to the HDMI output port on the computer.
+- 1 Turn on the TV and set its input to the HDMI input. - 2 Turn on the home theater receiver or surround sound decoder device and set its input to the HDMI input. - 3 Plug one end of an HDMI cable to the HDMI input port on the home theater receiver or surround sound decoder device and the other end to the HDMI output port on the computer or the port replicator.

 You can adjust the screen resolution of the connected TV with your computer.
-See Why doesn't my screen display a video? (page 202) for more information.
+See Why doesn't my screen display a video? (page 192) for more information.